cltc-berkeley/c3ec/markdown/Clinic_Curriculum/Modules/Contextual_Research/Contextual_Research.md

 ### ** Input **

-There's a enormous range of factors that can impact and influence the security of an organization.
+There's an enormous range of factors that can impact and influence the security of an organization.
 We need a systematic approach to narrow relevant “context” down, including:

 * What should we search for?
 * How do we organize the information we collect?